sing-group/seda/seda-docs/source/operations.rst

 - *Word size*: the size of word for initial matches.
 - *Threshold*: the neighboring score for initial words.
 This parameter does not apply to BLASTN or MegaBLAST.

-UniProt Blast
+UniProt BLAST
 -------------

-This operation allows to perform a BLAST query through the UniProt web server (https://www.uniprot.org/blast/).
+This operation allows performing a BLAST query through the UniProt web server (https://www.uniprot.org/blast/).

 ..
 Note::
    To meet the UniProt / EMBL-EBI usage guidelines and to avoid problems, this operation limits users to query one sequence at a time, thus the operation can be executed using only one selected FASTA file containing exactly one sequence.